2015 Napa Institute Conference

 The 2014 Napa Institute Conference

-The 2014 conference has more religious elements incorporated, including Reconciliation, Adoration, retreats and continuing the tradition of the prelate Masses being said every day.
-We are also adding more activities for attendees throughout the week, including the St. Luke Productions, Sister Faustina play, which will be shown two nights.
-We look forward to our best year yet and hope you can join us!
+The 2014 conference had more religious elements incorporated, including Reconciliation, Adoration, retreats and continuing the tradition of the prelate Masses being said every day.
+We also added more activities for attendees throughout the week, including the St. Luke Productions, Sister Faustina play, movies shown by Carmel Communications and a Trinitas cooking class.

 Themes at the Napa Institute